 A solid deck is recommended in seismic activity, hurricane and tornado regions and in areas where wind-driven snow is encountered.
-Roofing felt system interlay between the shake courses is required whether the shake courses is required whether the sheathing is spaced or solid.
+Roofing felt system interlay between the shake courses is required whether the sheathing is spaced or solid.
 The felt interlay acts as a baffle that prevents wind-driven snow or other foreign material from entering the attic cavity during extreme weather conditions.
 The felt interlays also increase the roof's insulation value.
 The felt interlay system forces water to the surface.

-If spaced sheathing is used in shake application, the sheathing is usually 1 x 6 boards spaced on centers equal to the weather exposure, at which the shakes are to be laid - but never more than 7 1/2" for 18" shakes and 10" for 24" shakes on roof installations.
-When 1 x 4 spaced sheathing is installed at 10" on center, additional 1 x 4 boards must be installed (i.e. maximum allowable spacing is approximately 3 1/2" measured from edge to edge between the sheathing boards).
-Please note that the only solid sheet sheathing tested with Certi-label® shakes & shingles is plywood.
+If spaced sheathing is used in shake application, the sheathing is usually 1×6 boards spaced on centers equal to the weather exposure, at which the shakes are to be laid - but never more than $7 \frac{1}{2}$ " for 18" shakes and 10" for 24" shakes on roof installations.
+When 1×4 spaced sheathing is installed at 10" on center, additional 1×4 boards must be installed (i.e. maximum allowable spacing is approximately $3 \frac{1}{2}$ " measured from edge to edge between the sheathing boards).
+Please note that the only solid sheet sheathing tested with Certi-label® shakes and shingles is plywood.
 Check with your local building official for plywood thickness/dimensions.